verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

 This will:
 * Create the application Component resources for the ToDo List application.
+* Deploys the Verrazzano component resources as Kubernetes objects and creates the MySQL instance.
 * Create the application configuration resources that create the instance of the ToDo List application in the Verrazzano cluster.

 Wait for the ToDo List example application to be ready.